 Plenty of prospective buyers will reject a property because it doesn’t have enough bathrooms, so if you can squeeze an extra one in, you can expect your home to jump 5% in value.
 Extra bathrooms and en-suites are highly in demand because they provide buyers with that extra level of simplicity and comfort.

 Nailing down an exact cost for your extra bathroom can be difficult, especially if you’re not doing the work for yourself, not to mention the risk of ending up with a poor job if you fail to ensure proper tiling.
-An experienced surveyor will surely find out and speculate on the risk of mold exposure for future owners and thus pressure your asking price.
+An experienced surveyor will surely find out and speculate on the risk of mould exposure for future owners and thus pressure your asking price.
 If you’re looking to add a bathroom and get your property on the market quickly, then it’s a good idea to not go too over the top on extras such as decorative tiles, designer lighting, and exotic furnishing.

 Affordable quality will still add plenty of value to your house and you can fit a decent bathroom for relatively little outlay.
 It’s also important to leave personal taste at the door; you may love a mint green finish, but prospective buyers could be turned off.